JUDSYS/v1Spec/judsys-spec.md

 ## Country codes

-All countries or similar **MUST** be represented by the upper case two letter codes defined on ISO 3166-1.
+All countries or similar **MUST** be represented by the upper case three letter codes defined on ISO 3166-1 alpha-3.
 If a country or similar does not have such code, it **MUST** be full English name with spaces and proper capitalization.
 Ex: `Principality of Sealand` not `principality of sealand` nor `PrincipalityOf_Sealand`.

-International organizations **MUST** use their upper case English acronym if it has more than two letters.
-Ex: `ICAO` and `ICJ`.
-Otherwise the full English name with spaces and capitalization **MUST** be used.
-Ex: `League of Nations`.
+International organizations **MUST** use their upper case English acronym and their full English name separated by a hyphen with spaces on both sides.
+Ex: `ICAO - International Civil Aviation Organization` and `ICJ - International Court of Justice`.

 Special cases are:

-  1. `UN` for the United Nations (already on the ISO 3166-1).
+  1. `UN` for the United Nations (already on the ISO 3166-1 alpha-2).
-  1. `EU` for the European Union (already on the ISO 3166-1).
+  1. `EU` for the European Union (already on the ISO 3166-1 alpha-2).
   1. `INT` for international things such as passports, names and date of birth.
   1. `MERCOSU` for the Southern Common Market, Mercosur in Spanish and Mercosul in Portuguese.
   1. `UNASU` for the Union of South American Nations, UNSAUR in Spanish and UNASUL in Portuguese.